0x646e78/vagrant-k8s/README.md

 ## Overview

-I originally created this while preparing for the CKA exam.
-Since then I have expanded to include more recent versions, including a lab for the CKS curriculum.
+I started this while preparing for the CKA exam.
+Since then I have expanded to include recent versions, and used this as a lab environment for the CKS curriculum.

 Currently these are all kubeadm created bare-bones clusters.
 No admission controllers or additional features have been installed aside from some basic tooling such as jq.

-Various kubernetes versions, runtimes and CNI providers are available, the naming of the subfolders indicates what is available.
+Various kubernetes versions, runtimes and CNI providers are available, the naming of the subfolders indicates the configuration.

-Featuring:
+Current options:

 - Kubernetes 1.19, 1.20, 1.21
 - Ubuntu 18.04, 20.04
 - Calico network provider
 - Docker or containerd runtime
 - kubectl autocomplete and k alias
-- Control Plane untainted
+- Control Plane untainted by default
-- Currently tested with VMware Fusion, Virtualbox and Parallels

 ## Configuration